After Interview Thank You Letters

 unprofessional.
 If you have letterhead stationery use it.

-All interview letters should:
+All after interview thank you letters should:

-How you address the interviewer in your thank you letter will be based on the tone set during the job interview.
+- How you address the interviewer in your thank you letter will be based on the tone set during the job interview.

-Use the formal salutation "Dear Mr/Ms/Mrs Smith," unless you were told during the job interview, "Call me John/Jane."
+- Use the formal salutation "Dear Mr/Ms/Mrs Smith," unless you were told during the job interview, "Call me John/Jane."
 Then your salutation should be the more informal "Dear John,".

-However always address the letter to a specific name and not to the "Sales Manager" for example.
+- However always address the letter to a specific name and not to the "Sales Manager" for example.